atthegate/chrome-extension-kcjs/README.md

 <code>document.getElementById('comcast_content').remove();</code>

-It should run on every page load, and if a DIV element with an ID 'comcast_content' is present (i.e. the alert overlay), it will be removed.'
+It should run on every page load, and if a DIV element with an ID 'comcast_content' is present (i.e. the alert overlay), it will be removed.

 To install the extension in Chrome...
 <ul>